Last Updated on

 Can You Get a Bikini Wax in Pregnancy?

 Most pregnant women are quite apprehensive when it comes to getting their bikini line waxed.
-If you do opt for a bikini wax, during pregnancy, keep in mind that it may not be as comfortable as before.
-This is because, the enhanced blood flow to the skin may make regrowth and removal of hair in the pelvic area, more hurtful.
+If you do opt for a bikini wax during pregnancy, keep in mind that it may not be as comfortable as before.
+This is because, the enhanced blood flow to the skin may make regrowth and removal of hair in the pelvic area, more painful.
 It may be essential to take regular breaks while waxing to contain the stress and pain levels.
 Also, waxing may not be altogether advisable in certain cases.
 Waxing can lead to possible breakage of small blood vessels which can get infected with bacteria or germs.
 Moreover, many hospitals offer to clean the pubic area at the time of delivery.

 Skin Care After Waxing

-To reduce possible irritation or inflammation, you may apply a soothing pregnancy-safe lotion or Aloe Vera gel, after waxing.
-Some Aloe Vera lotions are anaesthetic which may provide some relief from the pain of waxing.
+To reduce possible irritation or inflammation, you may apply a soothing pregnancy-safe lotion or aloe vera gel after waxing.
+Some aloe vera lotions are anaesthetic which may provide some relief from the pain of waxing.
 For some time, you may like to avoid using dyes or perfumes and products containing chemicals.
 Also, avoid exposure to direct sunlight, straight after waxing.
 It may be a good idea to apply a pregnancy-safe antiseptic cream, in case of breakouts, to soothe the skin after consulting the doctor.

 Also Read: Stretch Marks During Pregnancy